 How to avoid coffee export scams when sourcing from Vietnam coffee suppliers

-Undeclared Robusta in Arabica shipments is one of the most common scams we encounter when working with new exporters in Vietnam, especially with FOB coffee shipments lacking lot control.
+Undeclared Robusta in Arabica shipments is one of the most common scams we encounter when working with new exporters in Vietnam.
 You paid for Arabica.
 You got Robusta filler.
 Your brand’s reputation diluted—just like your blend.
 If your Arabica coffee fails lab tests on import, your entire supply chain takes a hit.
-That’s why Vietnamia inspects every lot before it hits the container.
-If you’re exporting coffee from Vietnam, supplier trust isn’t enough—third-party verification is non-negotiable.
+That’s why Vietnamia inspects every lot before it hits the container, especially FOB coffee shipments.

 When origin fraud slips past customs, your brand pays the price.
 Labels say "Lam Dong" or "Dak Lak"—but beans are blended from multiple provinces to cut cost, breaking traceability.
 In Vietnam’s coffee trade, location labeling is often used as bait for specialty importers.
 Unless you verify at origin, you’re selling blended bulk disguised as premium.
 Vietnamia verifies every coffee lot at the farm and exporter level.
 We don’t believe in mystery origins.
 Verified farm-to-export sourcing is the foundation of Vietnamia’s sourcing model.